 - Awaiting Consensus: there are two epochs.
 A sealed one, for which validators are preparing to or sending their claims, and an accumulating one, which is active and receiving inputs.

-- Awaiting Dispute: also has two epochs.
+- Awaiting Dispute: there are also two epochs.
 A sealed one and an accumulating one.
 The sealed epoch is under dispute.
-Two conflicting claims were received and the validators are enrolling in a verification game to decide which claim stands.
+At least two conflicting claims were received and the validators are enrolling in a verification game to decide which claim stands.
 Since the sealed epoch's inputs are well defined, honest validators will always reach the same claim.
 A dispute necessarily means that a claim is provably false.

 To better understand the whole process on a timeline, let's describe how the system schedules different rollups phases.